BeaRRRRR/codejam-culture-portal/README.md

 # codejam-culture-portal
 A culture portal app about the architects of Belarus made for RSShools Online Internship

+Build version is available at the following link: https://codejam-culture-portal.herokuapp.com/#/ Styleguide is available at the following link: https://eager-beaver-1c41cc.netlify.com/

 ### Workflow

 *in your first terminal tab*